ambergkim/301-code-wars/05-regex-validation/README.md

-#CodeWars Insert Dashes
+#CodeWars Simple Validation of a Username with Regex
 * the code is broken so it needs to be fixed.
-* the problem code can be found here: [https://www.codewars.com/kata/insert-dashes]
+* the problem code can be found here: [https://www.codewars.com/kata/simple-validation-of-a-username-with-regex]